scristobal/scristobal/README.md

 I follow a mix of declarative, functional and reactive programming style, from the safety of strongly typed language if possible.

-At the moment, most of my work is stored in private repositories, so there is not much to show just yet.
-But maybe something pops up soon!
+Most of my day-to-day work is stored in private repositories, but in my free time I develop open source libraries than then I use for work.
+You can find them here or at https://www.npmjs.com/~samuelsh